gr8justus/alx-system_engineering-devops/0x00-shell_basics/README.md

 * 3-listfiles: This script displays the current directory contents in a long format.
 * 4-listmorefiles: This script displays current directory contents, including hidden files in long format.
 * 5-listfilesdigitonly: This script displays all the current directory contents with the user and group IDs in a long format.
+* 6-firstdirectory: Thiis script creates a new directory named my_first_directory in the /tmp/ directory.